What Can You Drive with a Code 10 Licence?

 However, there are two important conditions:

-- Commercial passenger transport requires a PrDP Category P — if you are carrying passengers for payment (taxi service, shuttle service, tour bus), you need a Professional Driving Permit in addition to your Code C1 licence.
+- Commercial passenger transport requires a PrDP Category P: If you are carrying passengers for payment (taxi service, shuttle service, tour bus), you need a Professional Driving Permit in addition to your Code C1 licence.

-- Age requirement for PrDP-P is 21 — even though you can get a Code C1 at 18, you must be 21 to hold a PrDP for passenger transport.
+- Age requirement for PrDP-P is 21: Even though you can get a Code C1 at 18, you must be 21 to hold a PrDP for passenger transport.

 If you are driving a bus for personal use or as a staff vehicle (not carrying passengers for reward), the Code C1 licence alone is sufficient.